 As much as we would like to believe that our healthcare system is coordinated and streamlined, it isn’t.
 Different systems don’t always communicate with one another.
 Multiple providers complicate the situation by not always coordinating care.
 Advocacy improves the care your family member receives.

 - Being an advocate lets the healthcare provider know that someone is holding them accountable.
-Through no fault of their own, healthcare providers are extremely busy.
+Though no fault of their own, healthcare providers are extremely busy.
 Your presence will help them focus on your family member’s care.
 Most providers are happy to have someone to advocate.
 It makes their job easier knowing someone will help clarify information and reinforce the treatment plan.

 - Ask questions.
 This gives you and your family members the information you need to make informed decisions.
 If your healthcare professional doesn’t answer your questions to your satisfaction, it might be time for a second opinion.